Jon-Erick/MAS417_Project_5/README.md

 Required installed packages for new_api_script.py: "requests" and "pprint"

-Required packages for STL_image file: "pillow", "numpy-stl", "numpy" and "matplotlib"
+Required packages for STL_image file: "pillow", "numpy-stl", "numpy"